mehulagg/gitlab/doc/development/real_time.md

 WebSockets are a relatively new technology at GitLab and supporting them at scale introduces some challenges.
-For that reason, new features should be rolled out carefully in collaboration with the Plan and Scalability teams.
+For that reason, new features should be rolled out using the instructions below.

 ## Reusing an existing WebSocket connection